 Michael is a resident in Wooster, OH who wants to add a deck to his single-family home.
 He has never applied for a permit before, and hopes to find application information online.
-After a quick search, he finds himself on the city’s permitting website (see below).
+After a quick search, he finds himself on the city’s permitting website.

-Completely new to permitting, Michael clicks on Section A to get an overview of how to use the system and how Wooster structures their permitting process.
+Completely new to permitting, Michael clicks on Help & Useful Information to get an overview of how to use the system and how Wooster structures their permitting process.

 Here he finds: